geecrypt/nodejs-express-on-aws-ec2/README.md

 2. Click on roles in the sidebar and *Create New Role*.
 3. Choose CodeDeploy as the use case.
 4. There is only one policy available here: *AWSCodeDeployRole*.
-5. Skip setting tags
+5. Skip setting tags.
-6. Set name to be something like *CodeDeployRole*
+6. Set name to be something like *CodeDeployRole*.
 7. Create!

 ------